open-needs/open-needs.github.io/docs/index.rst

 build, which can become a huge problem, if the documentation is changed by dozens of engineers with hundreds of daily builds.
 The needed amount of requests against the source system would be much too big.

-The **Open-Needs DB** shall provide ways to import data from external sources only once and share it with each developer / documentation build.
+The **Open-Needs Server** shall provide ways to import data from external sources only once and share it with each developer / documentation build.

 IDE / Dev support